fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

 If there have been any changes to the main repo since you've started working and modifying your own branch (hopefully not the same files you were working on!), you want to make sure they are in sync (excluding your modified files).

-Fetch any changes that the main repo has made, and then merge them into your local master branch using:
+To do so, fetch any changes that the main repo has made, and then merge them into your local master branch using:

 .. code-block:: shell